Politics of Aberdeen: UK Parliament

-In the United Kingdom Parliament, the city is divided between three constituencies:
+In the United Kingdom Parliament, the city is divided between two constituencies:

 Scottish Parliament

 There are three Scottish Parliament constituencies that overlap the Aberdeen City Council area in the North East Scotland electoral region:

 Other MSPs in the North East Scotland electoral region (but selected by the Additional Member proportional representation system, and not in constituencies overlapping Aberdeen City or the Aberdeen City Council area) are:

 Scottish independence referendum

 In 2014 a referendum was held asking voters in Scotland the question: "Should Scotland be an independent country?"
 The referendum was held by the SNP administration after their victory in the 2011 Scottish Parliament election to determine whether Scotland should become an independent nation or remain a devolved part of the United Kingdom.
 Of the 3,623,344 votes cast (on a turnout of 84.6%) 2,001,926 were in favour of a "No" vote (55.3%) while 1,617,989 were "Yes" (44.7%): leading to Scotland remaining part of the United Kingdom.

 The Aberdeen City local authority area had a higher than average No vote.
 84,094 voters in the area voted against independence (58.6%) while 59,390 voted in favour of independence (41.4%).
 The Aberdeen City council area had the third lowest turnout in Scotland with 143,484 valid ballot papers on a turnout of 81.7%, ahead of Dundee and Glasgow.